mbzshajib/mbzshajib/README.md

 ---
 ### **SOFT SKILLS**
-**Great At:** Teamwork, Debugging, Analysing Problems, finding solutions, Learning, Adaptation, Aespectful to other's Opinion, Agile.
+Good at Teamwork, planning, debugging, analysing problems, finding solutions, Learning new things, adapting new environment and culture and respectful to other's Opinion.

 ---
 ### **MENTIONABLE PROJECTS**